akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 This is perhaps ok: the goal is not to get semantic segmentation out of this, but rather semantically-meaningful masks that can force a representation-learning model to reason about objects, properties, or relations.

 The main disadvantage of MIM is that you need to reconstruct the image.
-Recall that when you cover an object, you might not be able to reconstruct in mentally, but you still know what it is.
+Recall that when you cover an object, you might not be able to reconstruct it mentally, but you still know what it is.
 Fortunately, we can combine the adversarial masking idea with siamese-style representation learning, which is reconstruction-free.

 The result?
 Meet [ADIOS](https://arxiv.org/abs/2201.13100)!